FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 If it's important to you that your log in page shares a look and feel with the rest of your application, FusionAuth allows you to fully customise this page using [FusionAuth themes](https://fusionauth.io/docs/v1/tech/themes/), but doing so is left as an exercise for the reader.

-After the user is directed back to the /dashboard route from FusionAuth (after logging in), they’ll bring a “Code” with them.
+After the user is directed back to the /dashboard route from FusionAuth (after logging in), they'll bring a “Code" with them.
 This is what FusionAuth gave them in return for completing a successful log in.
-As this code is semi public (available in the URL), we don’t trust it completely.
+As this code is semi public (available in the URL), we don't trust it completely.
 Instead we use this code to check with FusionAuth directly by exchanging it for an oauth token, which tells us which user the code was given to.

-If everything goes well, the user is allowed to see the “secret” dashboard.
-Of course, we still don’t actually know the user’s birthday, so we have to ask them.
-At the moment, we aren’t collecting the information in the form, so let’s add the `post()` function in our dashboard view to do that.
+If everything goes well, the user is allowed to see the “secret" dashboard.
+Of course, we still don't actually know the user's birthday, so we have to ask them.
+At the moment, we aren't collecting the information in the form, so let's add the `post()` function in our dashboard view to do that.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/dashboardbirthday.png" alt="The private dashboard." class="img-fluid" figure=false %}